connectome-neuprint/neuPrint/README.md

     --neuronJson
       JSON file containing neuron data to import --neuronThreshold
       Integer indicating the number of synaptic densities (>=neuronThreshold/5 pre OR >=neuronThreshold post) a neuron should have to be given the label of :Neuron (all have the :Segment label by default) and an auto-name (default is 10).
 To add auto-names, must have --addAutoName OR --addAutoNamesOnly enabled.
+  * --postHPThreshold
+      Confidence threshold to distinguish high-precision postsynaptic
+      densities (required)
+      Default: 0.0
+  * --preHPThreshold
+      Confidence threshold to distinguish high-precision presynaptic densities (required)
+      Default: 0.0
     --prepDatabase
       Indicates that database constraints and indexes should be setup (omit to skip)
       Default: false
+    --server
+      DVID server to be added to Meta node.
     --skeletonDirectory
-      Path to directory containing skeleton files for this dataset --synapseJson
+      Path to directory containing skeleton files for this dataset --startFromSynapseLoad
+      Indicates that load should start from the synapses JSON.
+      Default: false
+    --synapseJson
-      JSON file containing body synapse data to import
+      JSON file containing body synapse data to import --uuid
+      DVID UUID to be added to Meta node.

 ```
 ## neuPrint Property Graph Model